 Q: What are the plans for the new Walker River State Recreation Area?

 A: Phase one plans for the properties include, in part, a primitive campground, group use area, river access and a Visitor Center at the Pitchfork Ranch, and other day use and primitive camping locations at the “elbow” section of the Nine Mile unit.

 Q: What is the timeline for the new State Recreation Area to open?

-A: The official transfer of the property occurred on July 18 and groundbreaking activities and a transfer ceremony by the State are expected by fall 2017.
+A: Groundbreaking activities and a transfer ceremony by the State are expected by late summer, 2018.

 Q: When will the public be able to visit?

 A: The start of public visitation will vary by park unit.
 Public access to designated portions will begin by summer 2018 and continue to expand as Nevada State Parks completes various infrastructure and trail improvements.

 Q: When will I be able to access the river for kayaking/floating?

 A: Access to the river for kayaking/floating is expected to be restricted until summer 2018.
 Nevada State Parks is currently working on identifying and removing any hazards that exist.
 Also, portions of the river are private property, therefore a detailed map of put-ins and take-outs will be published to this site once available.

 Q: Why is Nevada State Parks restricting public access to portions of the new state park?
 The State has the responsibility and is authorized to close areas of the park to ensure public safety and protect natural and historic resources.

 Q: Will there be hunting allowed on the properties?

 A: Yes, waterfowl, small game and upland bird hunting will be permitted in specified areas beginning in fall 2017.
 The Walker River State Recreation Area includes hunt units 201-204 and big game hunting will be permitted, although State Parks is currently working with the Nevada Department of Wildlife to determine particulars.
 Only shotgun or archery will be permissible, no rifles or muzzle loaders, and no vehicular access inside the fence line.
 View hunting map.